(+91) 9686 448899

 The general crystallinity range can be classified as amorphous (0 per cent) to highly crystalline (> 90 per cent).
 The polymers with clear structural chains will show strong crystallinity along with a slow cooling rate.

-Slow cooling provides enough time for the crystallisation to take place.
-Polymers that possess a high degree of crystallinity are observed to be rigidly possessing a high melting point and their impact resistance is observed significantly less.
+Slow cooling provides enough time for crystallisation to take place.
+Polymers that possess a high degree of crystallinity are observed to rigidly possess a high melting point and their impact resistance is observed significantly less.
 In the case of amorphous polymers, they are soft and have lower melting points.

-Some of the Examples of amorphous polymers: polystyrene, poly (methyl methacrylate)
+Some examples of amorphous polymers: are polystyrene, poly (methyl methacrylate)

-Some of the Examples of crystalline polymers: polyethene, PET polyester.
+Some examples of crystalline polymers: are polyethene, and PET polyester.

 At lower temperatures which is the amorphous region of polymers, the molecules of the polymer are more or less frozen and so in this state, the molecules can undergo minimal vibration, but any kind of significant movement is rendered impossible.
 This state is called the glassy state.